-Limited Tubes created by a particular account (say, a Skype user) can send up to 5 messages, collectively (all Tubes together), per day, with the counter resetting 24 hours after the first over-the-limit message.
+Limited Tubes created with Trial accounts can send up to 5 messages per day, collectively (all Tubes together), with the counter resetting 24 hours after the first over-the-limit message.
 Service messages from Sameroom do not count toward this limit.

 Unlimited Tubes will relay any number of messages, up to the rate limit allowed by participating chat systems.